dmastrop/Terraform-Cloud9-AWS_Prometheus_Grafana_Jenkins_ansible/README_dev_terraform_FULL_ansible.md

 The grafana deployment on ansible has  been integrated with terraform (Compute.tf) and now deploys to EC2 aws_instance

+Added prometheus config to the compute.tf by using main-playbook.yml in place of grafana.yml Add to the compute.tf and replace Grafana.yml playbook with main-playbook.yml so that prometheous is automatically deployed.
+Otherwise have to manually add Prometheus with the command below.

+ansible-playbook -i aws_hosts --private-key /home/ubuntu/.ssh/mtckey playbooks/main-playbook.yml

+url for prometheous is aws_instance_ip:9090 url for Grafana is aws_instance_ip:3000

 The master will continue on the dev_terraform_FULL_ansible  and integrate the setup with Jenkins, pipelines, etc.....